-- 1. Open the DOC (from the DriveLock Control Center or from a browser). - 2.
-Select the Tasks section and choose BitLocker To Go recovery. - By now, the user on the client computer has launched the Recovery Wizard and retrieved the request code.
-Ask the user to pass it on to you. - 4.
-Enter the request code in your DOC screen.
+- 1. Open the DOC. - 2.
+In the Security Controls menu, select the Encryption view and then open the Recovery tab.
+Select the BitLocker To Go Recovery tab. - 3.
+By now, the user on the client computer has launched the Recovery Wizard and retrieved the request code.

+Ask the user to pass it on to you.

-- 5. Select the appropriate certificate and the matching password. - 6.
+- 4. Enter the request code in your DOC screen. - 5.
+Select the appropriate certificate and the matching password. - 6.
 Click Generate response code and share it with the user. - 7.
 Next, the user enters the response code on the client computer.
 In the following dialog the user will specify a new user password for the USB storage device.

-5.5 DriveLock Agent
+4.5 DriveLock Agent

-5.5.1 BitLocker To Go on the DriveLock Agent
+4.5.1 BitLocker To Go on the DriveLock Agent